CPR - Cubbon Park Rejuvenation

 Work and Achievements

-The Horticulture Department used to spend Rs 50-60 lakh every year in buying STP water for the 200 acre park having 7,000+ Trees and Shrubs!
-Under the ageis of the TCS World 10K Bengaluru, with support of Mr Ramprasad of Friends of Lakes who helped obtain permission to clean the Wells, interconnect them to harvest the natural water table that the Park is, and the experti guidance of Zen Rainman of Bengaluru, Mr Vishwanath we made big plans.
+Cubbon Park Rejuvenation - CPR project was started under the aegis of the TCS World 10K Bengaluru, with support of Mr Ramprasad of Friends of Lakes who helped obtain permission to clean the Wells, interconnect them to harvest the natural water table that the Park is, and the expert guidance of Zen Rainman of Bengaluru, Mr Vishwanath we made big plans.

-Peddanna and his team of 15 Well diggers, with excellent support from the Horticulture Department's Deputy Director Mr Mahantesh and his assistant, Mr Ramesh, started work on 15th May 2017 and by 30th May completed the draining, cleaning and covering of the seven Wells.
-This cost Rs 5.73 lakh contributed by Individuals and Procam.
+Peddanna and his team of 15 Well diggers, with support from the Horticulture Department's Deputy Director Mr Mahantesh, we started work on 15th May 2017.
+By 30th May this was completed - draining, cleaning and covering of the seven Wells at a cost Rs 5.73 lakh was contributed by Individuals and Procam International

-Phase I - Laying pipes, pumps, meshes from the Wells connecting to the sump that provides the sprinklerssystems to make sure the water reaches the flora and fauna in the Park (Rs 20.45 lakh) was completed in January 2018, testing and monitoring of the systems just concluded in February.
-This phase costed Rs 27.79 lakh.
+Laying pipes, pumps, meshes from the Wells connecting to the sump that provides the sprinklers systems to make sure the water reaches the flora and fauna in the Park was completed in January 2018, testing and monitoring of the systems just concluded in February.
+This phase costed Rs 23.65 lakh.

 Fund Utilisation Statement